elunna/hackem/hackem_changelog.md

     - Now a non-aligned two-handed sword (from Un), +d5 to-hit, +1 dmg
     - Changed Thiefbane to platinum so elves can wield it.
     - Raised to 10% beheading
+    - Cancels thieves and covetous monsters.
-    - Cancels thiefs and covetous; protects from thievery and seduction.
+    - Protects from thievery and seduction.
 - [x] Thunderstruck (previously known as Sonicboom)
-    - Increased attack to AD_LOUD(5, 20) - gotta make up for the item loss.
+    - Increased attack to AD_LOUD(5, 20).
-    - Destroys glass, ruby, sapphire, crystal, diamond golems?
+    - Destroys glass golems
     - Added 25% chance of sonic beam shooting out.
 - [x] Wallet of Perseus
     - Replaces the Bag of the Hesperides (from Evil)